datanav/docs/git.rst

     [release-1.2 74d9424] Bumped version number to 1.1.0
     1 files changed, 1 insertions(+), 1 deletions(-)

-You must use `semantic versioning <https://semver.org>`_ for any of your releases to production.

-Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes,
-2. MINOR version when you add functionality in a backwards compatible manner, and
-3. PATCH version when you make backwards compatible bug fixes

 Finishing a release branch :
 ::